rlespinasse/github-slug-action/README.md

 - put the variable content in lower case,
 - replace any caracter by `-` except `0-9` and `a-z`,
+- remove leading and trailing `-` caracter,
-- limit the string size to 63 caracters
+- limit the string size to 63 caracters.

 ## Environement Variables